contentful-labs/gazette/README.md

 1. click on the `edit this website` ribbon on the top left corner of gazette and paste your content manegement key
 2. click in any of the textfields and change a value
-3. open gazette in a different tab or look at the entries in the contentful web app to see you changes get synchronized
+3. open gazette in a different tab or look at the entries in the Contentful web app to see you changes get synchronized

 ### Appendix: content type